 Think about maturity, cooperation between the current IT department and the business departments who need cloud technology or the culture in general in the company.

-If people are not willing to adopt cloud technology, then technological solutions will fail.
+If people are not willing to adopt cloud technology, technological solutions will fail.

 Advantages of Private Cloud

-A private cloud is the dedicated environment that delivers similar benefits to the public cloud, including scalability, improved resource utilization, and self-service capabilities while maintaining the isolation of single-tenant servers.
+A private cloud is a dedicated environment that delivers similar benefits to the public cloud, including scalability, improved resource utilization, and self-service capabilities while maintaining the isolation of single-tenant servers.

 A private cloud is located at the data center run by either a company or a hosting service provider.

-Private cloud is the well-defined term that government emblems groups and the business cloud industry have pretty much agreed upon.
-While some think its use is waning, recent analysis indicates that spending on private cloud is still growing at the breakneck pace.
+Private cloud is the well-defined term that government emblems groups and the business cloud industry have agreed upon.
+While some think its use is waning, recent analysis indicates that spending on private cloud is still growing at a breakneck pace.

-The cloud infrastructure is provisioned for exclusive use by the single organization comprising multiple users.
+The cloud infrastructure is provisioned exclusively by a single organization comprising multiple users.
 It may be owned, managed, and operated by the company, a third party, or some aggregate of them, and it may exist on or off-premises.